zenorocha/wedocs/intro/using-the-dashboard.md

 ## 4. Open your project

-Open your server by clicking in the Project name.
+Open your project by clicking in the Project name.

 ![Project Container List](https://cloud.githubusercontent.com/assets/301291/17795964/ba9a34d0-6571-11e6-9d49-c30e4862d2c2.jpg)